kamranahmedse/developer-roadmap/content/guides/design-patterns-for-humans.md

 **Programmatic Example**

-First of all we have a door interface and the implementation
+First we have a door interface and the implementation
 ```php
 interface Door
 {